davidwushi1145/GIL-DDI/dataset/README.md

 Please use the following citation for the version of DrugBank data you are using.
 The most current citation is:

 Knox C, Wilson M, Klinger CM, et al. DrugBank 6.0: the DrugBank Knowledgebase for 2024.
 Nucleic Acids Res.
-2024 Jan 5;52(D1):D1265-D1275. doi: 10.1093/nar/gkad976.
+2024 Jan 5;52(D1): D1265-D1275. doi: 10.1093/nar/gkad976.

 ## Support

-If you encounter any issues or have any concerns, please contact the DrugBank support team at support@drugbank.com.
+If you encounter any issues or have any concerns, please contact the DrugBank support team.